Stanley Toft Stewart

 Stanley Toft Stewart (13 June 1910 – 9 February 1992) was a Singaporean civil servant, diplomat and district officer of Butterworth and Balik Pulau.

 Stewart served as the permanent secretary in the Ministry of Home Affairs (1959–1963), Prime Minister's Office (1963–1964), and Ministry of Foreign Affairs (1969–1972).
 Stewart was also the first high commissioner to Australia from 1966 to 1969.

 Early life and education

-Stewart was born in Penang on 13 June 1910, and he was the eldest son.
+Stanley Toft Stewart was born in Penang on 13 June 1910, and he was the eldest son.
 His father, Charles Campbell Stewart, was an office assistant in the resident councillor's office of Penang, and his mother, Jeanette Matilda Doral, was the third daughter of Maximo Peter Doral, a clerk.

 Stewart received his early education at St. Xavier's Institution.
 During the school's annual sports competition in 1929, Stewart won first place in a 100 yd dash and set a shot put school record after he threw 33 ft 11.5 in.
 In 1933, Stewart broke his own shot put record by 7 in.
 He graduated with a School Certificate in 1928.

 In 1933, Stewart graduated from Raffles College with a diploma in arts.